chutommy/rand/README.md

 user interface (vs. the `math/rand`).
 This rand package takes the best of both worlds and merges them into a one beautiful and easy to use package with a truly random generator.

-## Comparison
+## Comparison of the existing rand packages

 ### `crypto/rand`

   * cryptographically secure random number generator
   + hard to use
   + ugly and weak interface

 ###`math/rand`